-Mari Tamaki is a Japanese cellist, composer, performer, and producer whose great improvisational and compositional skills create fascinating music, fluidly crossing through both classical and contemporary genres.
+Mari Tamaki is a Japanese cellist, composer, performer, and producer whose great improvisational and compositional skills create fascinating music, fluidly crossing genres both classical and contemporary.

 As a composer, she has successfully created works in a variety of styles, including classical music, progressive rock, free improvisation, avant-garde, and collaboration with the Butoh dance form.
 In her pieces, she skillfully transitions from tense dissonance to complete harmonization by the end.
 She employs a lyrical style while emphasizing dissonance.

-She released her first album of inspiring music pieces performed not only at concert halls but also at live houses, drama theaters, and art studios.
-The title of the album was the 1st movement/Ripple played by “R-Aal,” Japan’s first string quartet with a repertoire of original Japanese musical pieces that had never been previously recorded.
+Tamaki released her first album of such inspiring music pieces performed not only at concert halls but also at live houses, drama theaters, and art studios.
+The title of the album was the 1st movement/Ripple and was played by R-Aal, Japan’s first string quartet with a repertoire of original Japanese musical pieces that had never been previously recorded.

-“Mari creates her own mood, which is elevated from quiet and thought-provoking to powerful and uplifting.”
-(Mr. Yasuyuki Fujino, Music Producer)
+“Tamaki creates her own mood, which is elevated from quiet and thought-provoking to powerful and uplifting.”
+(Yasuyuki Fujino, Music Producer)